 - Mode 1 : Amps & Cabs

-- Selecting amplifier model automatically sets Cab, Voicing, Negative Feedback loop, Lamp boost level, Amp Class, Tube configuration, Feedback Capacitor and Phase Inversion B+ Voltage to default values sets by LINE6.
+- Selecting AMPS AND CABS models automatically sets amp\cab tandem, Voicing, Negative Feedback loop, 12AX7 boost, Amp Class, Tube configuration, Feedback Capacitor and Phase Inversion B+ Voltage to default values sets by LINE6.

 - User selects amplifier model and then selects Cab, Voicing, Negative Feedback loop, Lamp boost level, Amp Class, Tube configuration, Feedback Capacitor and Phase Inversion B+ Voltage.